Eustace Mullins

-Eustace Clarence Mullins Jr. (March 9, 1923 – February 2, 2010) was an American white supremacist, antisemitic conspiracy theorist, propagandist, Holocaust denier, and writer.
+Eustace Clarence Mullins Jr. (March 9, 1923 – February 2, 2010) was an American writer, white supremacist, antisemitic conspiracy theorist, propagandist, and Holocaust denier.
 A disciple of the poet Ezra Pound, his best-known work is The Secrets of The Federal Reserve, in which he alleged that several high-profile bankers had conspired to write the Federal Reserve Act for their own nefarious purposes, and then induced Congress to enact it into law.
 The Southern Poverty Law Center described him as "a one-man organization of hate".

 Life

 Eustace Clarence Mullins, Jr. was born in Roanoke, Virginia, the third child of Eustace Clarence Mullins (1899–1961) and his wife Jane Katherine Muse (1897–1971).
 His father was a salesman in a retail clothing store.
 He said he was educated at Ohio State University, New York University, and the University of North Dakota, although the FBI was unable to verify his attendance at any of them, with the exception of one summer session at NYU in 1947.

 In December 1942 he enlisted in the military as a Warrant Officer at Charlottesville, Virginia.
 He was a veteran of the United States Army Air Forces, serving thirty-eight months during World War II.

 In 1949 Mullins worked at the Institute for Contemporary Arts in Washington, D.C. where he met Ezra Pound's wife Dorothy, who introduced him to her husband.
 Pound was at the time incarcerated in St. Elizabeth's Hospital for the Mentally Ill.
 Mullins visited the poet frequently, and for a time acted as his secretary.
 Later, he wrote a biography, This Difficult Individual Ezra Pound (1961), which literary critic Ira Nadel describes as "prejudiced and often melodramatic".
 According to Mullins it was Pound who set him on the course of research that led to his writing The Secrets of The Federal Reserve.

 Mullins became a researcher at the Library of Congress in 1950 and helped Senator Joseph McCarthy in making claims about Communist Party funding sources.
 He later stated that he believed McCarthy had "started to turn the tide against world communism".
 Shortly after his first book, The Secrets of The Federal Reserve, came out in 1952, he was discharged by the Library of Congress.